enemonsieur/offis_repo/PROJECTS/fMRI data analysis/REVISION PLAN.md

 Segmentation goal

-I- Do all of the questions
+I- Do all of the questions once and list the ones that are complex down here.
+(1h)

+II- Learn deeply all the confusing questions, + Preprocessing step + Image contrast + Clustering coeff (2h)

+III- Rewrite all the questions + All the preprocessing steps + Describe Image contrast (3h)

+IV- (tomorrow):